open-oni/open-oni/README.md

 See the list of [[sites using Open ONI]] to view websites powered by Open ONI.

-Read the [[About Open ONI]] page for more information about the projects origins.
+Read the [[About Open ONI]] page for more information about the project's origins.

 ## Support
 Open ONI is currently not ready for general production use outside the institutions who have been able to provide time for developer participation and have deployed it individually.
 Documentation and changes to facilitate more standardized deployment are under active development, but maintainers can only provide a minimal amount of assistance while working on Open ONI part-time.
 Developers cannot be expected to provide extensive one-on-one support.